s10208233/ID_Assg3_website/README.md

 ## Testing

+1. Back to Top:
+   1. Once user starts to sroll below a page, home button will be revealed.
+Hidden at the top of pages.

+2. Sign In/Sign Out & Create Account
+   1. Submitting an email that does not exist to sign in will play an error animation and display in text to user.
+   2. Submitting an incorrect password when signing in will play an error animation and display in text to user.
+   3. Submitting a correct log in

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

 1. Contact form: